 What do Zeus and Zombies have in common?
-Well, other than the letter Z obviously, not very much one would say, but Lucasarts would beg to differ, especially Mike Ebert and Dean Sharpe,
+Well, other than the letter Z obviously, not very much one would say, but Lucasarts would beg to differ, especially Mike Ebert and Dean Sharpe.

 Let’s have a look and see if they’re still worth a try.

-Dawn of the 16bit arcade shooters
+Dawn of the 16 bit arcade shooters

 The player has the option to choose between two characters, Zeke or Julia, leading them through fifty different levels filled with all kinds of horror characters: zombies, mummies, vampires, serial killers with chainsaws, etc. In order for the exit door to appear, a minimum number of neighbors have to be saved; should all of them be killed, it is instant game over.
 Our heroes have a whole arsenal at their disposal, ranging from wacky weapons like a magical fire ankh, bunches of tomatoes or a fire extinguisher that freezes enemies, to more serious ones like a bazooka.
 Each weapon is effective against certain enemies, even though, many of them, like forks or ice creams, are generically useful but never seem to help in a pinch.
 While exploring the level and looking for victims to save, aided by a radar, the player might find keys to open doors, along with chests and cupboards to ransack.

 Items have a separate inventory slot from weapons: health restoring ones are important, along with some that help during the battle, like Bozo the inflatable clown which will attract enemies with his irritating laugh.
 Potions help the most during a boss fight or a hard stage, even though they have very random effects: from transforming the player into a hulking invulnerable beast to halving health points.

-Tonight I'll swallow your Bozo the clown
+Tonight I'll devour your Bozo the clown

-Zombies is a horror game through and through, but as a console experience it is similar to Haunting: it always plays things for laughs, never going overboard with blood and guts.
-Naturally, this is Lucasarts, not Sierra, hence it never goes beyond the limits of a family friendly horror experience.
+Zombies (or ZAMN) is a horror experience through and through, but as a console experience it is similar to Haunting: it always plays things for laughs, never going overboard with blood and guts.
+This is Lucasarts, not Sierra, hence it never goes beyond the limits of a family friendly horror experience.